FRENCH VERSION [170x26’]

 CANNES, THE REVIVAL OF A LEGENDARY PALACE 44’

 One of the jewels of the Croisette

-We followed Samia from her job interview to her first days in the restaurant and Alessandro Cresta, the dashing director of the establishment for whom the stakes are high to be ready for the Cannes Film Festival.
+We followed Samia, from her job interview to her first days in the restaurant, and Alessandro Cresta, the dashing manager of the establishment, for whom the stakes couldn’t be higher as the hotel opens at the time of the Cannes Film Festival.